-Tours take place every other Wednesday July through August and begin at 5:00 pm near the Guest Services Desk in the Log House Welcome Center.
+Tours take place every other Wednesday July through August (July 8, 22 and August 5, 19).
+Tours begin at 5:00 pm near the Guest Services Desk in the Log House Welcome Center.
 Allow approximately two hours for this tour.
-See calendar for specific dates of occurrence.

 Space is limited to 12 participants per tour, advanced reservations are recommended or tickets, as available, can be purchased on the day of the tour at the Guest Services Desk in the Log House Welcome Center.
 Price is $35 per person.

 Extended periods of walking, climbing stairs and passing through narrow spaces is required on this tour and it is not handicap accessible or appropriate for those who have difficulty walking.
 All sales are final, no exchanges or refunds.
 Tour will proceed rain or shine.